OpenST/mosaic-chains/README.md

 ./mosac start 1406 --origin ropsten
 ```

-Start command will also start the graph node and deploy the sub graph for the given chain.
+Start command will also start the graph node by default and deploy the sub graph for the given chain.
+The Graph is a decentralized protocol for indexing and querying data from blockchains, which makes it possible to query for data that is difficult or impossible to do directly.
+To start chain without graph node use option `--withoutGraphNode`

 Stopping a container that was started with mosaic completely removes that container from the host.
 Only the content in the mounted data directory remains.